What to Do After A Hit & Run Accident in Phoenix?

 6. Review your insurance policy

 You are required to report any crash to your auto insurance carrier as soon as possible after the incident occurs.
 You do not have to go into detail about the incident when you first make your report, but you need to be aware of what your policy covers.
-Drivers in Arizona are not required to carry uninsured or under assured motorist coverage, both of which could be beneficial in a hit and run crash.
-If you do have uninsured motorist coverage, this could help pay any medical bills incurred due to the incident if the hit and run driver is not caught or if the driver is caught but does not have insurance.
+Drivers in Arizona are not required to carry uninsured or underinsured motorist coverage, both of which could be beneficial in a hit-and-run crash.
+If you do have uninsured motorist coverage, this could help pay any medical bills incurred due to the incident if the hit-and-run driver is not caught or if the driver is caught but does not have insurance.

 7. Speak to an attorney